cap-js-community/mtx-tool/docs/service-manager/index.md

 Refreshing will invalidate current credentials, i.e. all applications that have them in memory need to either handle this gracefully or be restarted.

+{: .info}
+Fresh will not invalidate current credentials, but you should use the repair command for cleanup once the new credentials are active in all relevant servers.

-The refresh command allows you to pass arbitrary parameters to the service binding that gets created in service manager.
+Both the fresh and refresh commands allow you to pass arbitrary parameters to the service binding that gets created in service manager.
 In other words,

 ```
+mtx --svm-fresh-bindings SERVICE_PLAN TENANT_ID '{"special":true}'
 mtx --svm-refresh-bindings SERVICE_PLAN TENANT_ID '{"special":true}'
 ```

-corresponds to
+correspond to

 ```
 cf bind-service <some-app> <service-instance matching tenant and service-plan> -c '{"special":true}'